 This internship is being sponsored by the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) through its Diversity, Equity, and Inclusion Committee.

-During the fall 2023 semester, the intern will gain experience working with La Salle’s historic collections, which may include assisting with educational programming, organizing and describing collections, reference and research assistance, and outreach.
+During the Spring 2023 semester, the intern will gain experience working with La Salle’s historic collections, which may include assisting with educational programming, organizing and describing collections, reference and research assistance, and outreach.

 The Special Collections Department houses a diverse range of historic materials, from 16th-century illuminated prayer books to 1960s movie posters.
 Bodies of work represented in the collections include literature, music, films, art, family papers, and ephemera.
 The collections are a springboard to explore a wide variety of themes and topics including the bible and early printing technologies; the Vietnam, Gulf and Afghanistan wars; local abolitionist and women’s rights activism; nursing and public health history; depictions of The Holocaust in fictive works; and Bob Dylan’s fandom.